 As Mary and William had no children Anne then succeeded to the throne on William III's death and was crowned in the Abbey on 23 April 1702.
 She was suffering from gout (being fond of brandy) and had to be carried into the Church by Yeomen of the Guard on an open chair as she was unable to walk.

-She died at Kensington Palace on 1 August 1714 and was buried on 24 August next to her husband in the Stuart vault in the south aisle of Henry VII's chapel.
+She died at Kensington Palace on 1 August 1714 and was buried on 24 August next to her husband in the Stuart vault, under the floor at the east end of the south aisle of Henry VII's chapel.
 Some burial sentences set by William Croft were sung.
 Hers is the earliest royal funeral for which a topical anthem is known - again by Croft The Souls of the Righteous.
 Her mother Anne lies in a vault nearby, as does her son William, Duke of Gloucester (d.1700) and many of her infant and stillborn children.
 There was no room in the chapel to erect a monument to her.
 Only a small stone marks her grave.

 A seated wax effigy of the Queen was purchased by the Abbey and was displayed in the Museum for many years.
 The Museum is now closed but the effigy will be on display in the new Jubilee Galleries, due to open 2018.